jozu-ai/kitops/docs/src/docs/quick-start.md

 ## Before we start...

-1. Make sure you've got the [Kit CLI setup](./cli/installation.md) on your machine.
-If you'd like to learn more about ModelKits [check out the overview](./modelkit/intro.md).
-If you are wondering about specific flags you can check out everything in the [CLI command reference](./cli/cli-reference.md)
+1. Make sure you've got the [Kit CLI setup](./cli/installation.md).

-2. Create and navigate to a new folder on your filesystem.
-We'd suggest calling it `KitStart` but any name works.
+2. Create and navigate to a new folder on your filesystem - we suggest calling it `KitStart` but any name works.

-One more note...with Kit, packing and pushing are separate steps (same with unpacking and pulling).
-Packing builds the ModelKit using the content outlined in the `Kitfile` manifest.
-Pushing takes a built ModelKit from your local registry and sends it to any remote registry.
-We strongly recommend tagging your ModelKits with a version number and any other tags that will help your team (e.g., challenger, champion, v1.3, dev, production, etc...)

 ## Learning to use the CLI